pkardas/notes/books/refactoring.md

   have to remember every aspect of code, make it easy to understand and decrease load on your brain.
 - helps in finding bugs - clarify the structure, certain assumptions.
-- helps programming faster - adding new features might be difficult in a system full of patches and patches for patches, clear structure allows to add new capabilities faster.
+- helps programming faster - adding new features might be difficult in a system full of patches and patches for patches, clear structure allows adding new capabilities faster.
 Good design allows to quickly find place where a change needs to be made.
-Also if code is clear, it is less likely to introduce a bug.
+Also, if code is clear, it is less likely to introduce a bug.
 Code base should be a platform for building new features for its domain.

 > The Rule of Three - The first time you do something, you just do it.
-The second time you do something similar, you wince at the duplication, but you do the duplicate anyway.
+The second time you do something similar, you
+> wince at the duplication, but you do the duplicate anyway.
 The third time you do something similar, you refactor.

-When should we refactoring?
+When should we refactor?

 - preparatory refactoring - building a foundation for a new feature.

-    - > It is like you want to go 100 km east but instead of traipsing through the woods, you drive 20 kms north to the highway and the you are going 3x the speed you could have if you just went straight there.
+    - > It is like you want to go 100 km east but instead of traipsing through the woods, you drive 20 kms north to the
+      > highway, and then you are going 3x the speed you could have if you just went straight there.

 - comprehension refactoring - making code easier to understand.
 Move understanding of a subject from head to code itself.